-This Vegan Butternut Squash Soup is packed with flavor and sure to become a family favorite!
+This Spicy Butternut Squash Soup is packed with flavor and sure to become a family favorite!
 A comforting and healthy butternut squash soup that can be made in under 30 minutes.
-Fast and convenient, this soup recipe uses frozen butternut squash to make it a fast weeknight meal.

 When it comes to this soup, I’m not messing around.
-I like soups to taste like they cooked all day, but actually they’re ready in under 25 minutes.
-If you like fast soups (of course you do), you’ll flip over homemade Ramen Noodle Bowls and Whole30 Tomato Soup.
+I like soups to taste like they cooked all day, but actually, they’re ready in under 25 minutes.
+If you like fast soups (of course you do), you’ll flip also over homemade Ramen Noodle Bowls and Gluten-Free Tomato Soup.

 What Goes Well With Butternut Squash Soup?

 Um, everything!
 I love it with a great side salad, or roasted vegetables (check out how to roast frozen vegetables).